3 Reasons to Lock Your Medications Over the Holidays

 Here are three reasons to lock your meds over the holidays:

-1. You’ve Got Guests
+You’ve Got Guests

 Not all prescription drug misuse is an attempt to “get high.”

-Many people misuse prescription drugs in an attempt to relieve pain, sleep better, ease anxiety, stay alert, or to help with feelings and emotions.
+Many people misuse prescription drugs in an attempt to relieve pain, sleep better, ease anxiety, stay alert, or help with feelings and emotions.

-When your friends or relatives are in your home, is it easy for them to find your prescriptions?
 Leaving unsecured pain relievers, sedatives, or stimulants in easy-to-access locations, like the bathroom or kitchen cabinets, makes it easy for a guest to take one or two pills silently without your knowledge.

 Locking medications securely with a medication locking device protects your medications and prevents you from being an unwitting supplier to a pill-seeking guest.

-2. The Kids are Out of School
+The Kids are Out of School

-When cold weather keeps kids stuck inside seeking entertainment — what are they finding?
+When cold weather keeps kids stuck inside seeking entertainment—what are they finding?

 Even if you don’t have prescription drugs in the house, securing over-the-counter (OTC) medications can be a good idea during winter break.

-Over 3 million people over the age of 12 have reported using cough and cold medications to get high.
-Most cases of dextromethorphan abuse called into poison control centers involved 15- and 16-year olds.
 Dextromethorphan is the main ingredient in over 120 OTC cold-and-cough medications that can lead to psychedelic effects similar to ketamine and PCP when abused.

-3. You’re Traveling
+You’re Traveling

 One in three Americans will travel over the holiday season.

-That means taking your prescription medications with you: through crowded airports, on buses, trains, or the road.
+That means taking your prescription medications with you through crowded airports, on buses, trains, or the road.

 Prescription medication theft can happen anywhere.